Datylon

 Dot plot could be both great and challenging.
 If the color is used for dot differentiation – it won’t work well.
 But if the dots are substituted with different colors per category it will make a very good choice for comparison of multiple categories at the same time.

-Check this resource page and learn how to design the best dot plots that will impress your audience.
+Check out the dot plot resource page and learn how to design the best dot plots that will impress your audience.

 ❌ Bad choice: Grouped bar/column chart